Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

-We conduct an ablation study to investigate the individual contributions of Diffolio's methodological components.
-We evaluate several configurations where specific components are individually removed or altered while holding all other hyperparameters unchanged: (1) without correlation-guided regularizer $\mathcal{L}_{\text{corr}}$, where the regularizer is removed (i.e., $\lambda_{\text{corr}}=0$); (2) without Ledoit-Wolf Shrinkage, where the regularizer's target correlation matrix is computed using a simple sample-based estimate over a 63-day window instead of the Ledoit-Wolf shrinkage estimator; (3) without asset-specific covariates, where all asset characteristics are replaced with zeros; (4) without systematic covariates, where all macroeconomic variables are replaced with zeros; and (5) without both covariates, where both types of covariates are replaced with zeros.
-The results are summarized in Table \ref{tab:ablation_study}.
-Since this ablation study involves an investigation into the influence of the correlation-guided regularizer, we present the CorrScore alongside the evaluation metrics to specifically observe its impact on capturing cross-sectional dependencies.
+We conduct an ablation study to investigate the individual contributions of Diffolio's methodological components and the interdependencies between them.
+We evaluate several configurations where specific components are individually or jointly removed or altered while holding all other hyperparameters unchanged: (1) without the correlation-guided regularizer $\mathcal{L}_{\text{corr}}$, where the regularizer is removed (i.e., $\lambda_{\text{corr}}=0$); (2) without Ledoit-Wolf Shrinkage, where the regularizer's target correlation matrix is computed using a simple sample-based estimate over a 63-day window instead of the Ledoit-Wolf shrinkage estimator; (3) without asset-specific covariates, where all asset characteristics are replaced with zeros; (4) without systematic covariates, where all macroeconomic variables are replaced with zeros; and (5) without both covariates, where both types of covariates are replaced with zeros.
+The comprehensive results, ranging from single-component removals to joint ablations involving multiple components to analyze their synergistic interdependencies, are summarized in Table \ref{tab:ablation_study}.

 Interestingly, removing the correlation-guided regularizer $\mathcal{L}_{\text{corr}}$ leads to an improvement in the metrics for the statistical predictive accuracy, CRPS and ES.
-However, this comes at the cost of a marked deterioration in the CorrScore and a noticeable drop in both portfolio performance metrics, MVP-SR and GOP-CE.
+However, this comes at the cost of a marked deterioration in the CorrScore and LogDet and a noticeable drop in both portfolio performance metrics, MVP-SR and GOP-CE.
 This result appears to suggest a trade-off: the use of the correlation-guided regularizer involves trading a modest loss in statistical predictive accuracy for a considerable gain in capturing cross-sectional dependencies, which is essential for constructing efficient multi-asset portfolios.
 The resulting improvement in portfolio performance underscores the economic significance of accurately modeling these dependencies in financial time-series.